Rajec

 Rajec (Rajec; Rajetz) is a town in the Žilina District, Žilina Region in northern Slovakia.

 Etymology

-Rajec, Rajčianka, Rajčanka are derived from Proto-Slavic appelative *rajь – a wet, muddy place (modern Slovak raj – a paradise, "a place with rich vegetation").
+Rajec, Rajčianka, Rajčanka are derived from Proto-Slavic appellative *rajь – a wet, muddy place (modern Slovak raj – a paradise, "a place with rich vegetation").

 History

-The first written record about Rajec was in 1193 as Raich, in a document issued by King Béla III.
-The first mention as a town comes from 1397.
+The first written record about Rajec was in 1193, as Raich, in a document issued by King Béla III.
+The first mention of the town comes from 1397.

 Geography

 Rajec lies at an altitude of 452 m above sea level and covers an area of 31.459 km2.
-It is situated between Strážovské vrchy and Malá Fatra mountains, in the Rajčanka river valley, around 20 km south-south-west of Žilina.
+It is situated between Strážovské vrchy, and Malá Fatra mountains, in the Rajčanka river valley, around 20 km south-south-west of Žilina.